-Aastrom also relies on trade secrets and unpatentable know-how that it seeks to protect, in part, by confidentiality agreements.
-It is Aastrom's policy to require its employees, consultants, contractors, manufacturers, outside scientific collaborators and sponsored researchers, and other advisors to execute confidentiality agreements upon the commencement of employment or consulting relationships with Aastrom.
-These agreements provide that all confidential information developed or made known to the individual during the course of the individual's relationship with Aastrom is to be kept confidential and not disclosed to third parties except in specific limited circumstances.
-Aastrom also requires signed confidentiality or material transfer agreements from any company that is to receive its confidential information.
-In the case of employees, consultants and contractors, the agreements generally provide that all inventions conceived by the individual while rendering services to Aastrom shall be assigned to Aastrom as the exclusive property of Aastrom.
-There can be no assurance, however, that these agreements will not be breached, that Aastrom would have adequate remedies for any breach, or that Aastrom's trade secrets or unpatentable know-how will not otherwise become known or be independently developed by competitors.
+We also rely on trade secrets and unpatentable know-how that we seek to protect, in part, by confidentiality agreements.
+It is our policy to require our employees, consultants, contractors, manufacturers, outside scientific collaborators and sponsored researchers, and other advisors to execute confidentiality agreements upon the commencement of employment or consulting relationships with us.
+These agreements provide that all confidential information developed or made known to the individual during the course of the individual's relationship with us is to be kept confidential and not disclosed to third parties except in specific limited circumstances.
+We also require signed confidentiality or material transfer agreements from any company that is to receive our confidential information.
+In the case of employees, consultants and contractors, the agreements generally provide that all inventions conceived by the individual while rendering services to us shall be assigned to us as the exclusive property of Aastrom.
+There can be no assurance, however, that these agreements will not be breached, that we would have adequate remedies for any breach, or that our trade secrets or unpatentable know-how will not otherwise become known or be independently developed by competitors.

-Aastrom's success will also depend in part on its ability to develop commercially viable products without infringing the proprietary rights of others.
-Aastrom has not conducted freedom of use patent searches and no assurance can be given that patents do not exist or could not be filed which would have an adverse effect on Aastrom's ability to market its products or maintain its competitive position with respect to its products.
-If Aastrom's technology components, devices, designs, products, processes or other subject matter are claimed under other existing United States or foreign patents or are otherwise protected by third party proprietary rights, Aastrom may be subject to infringement actions.
-In such event, Aastrom may challenge the validity of such patents or other proprietary rights or be required to obtain licenses from such companies in order to develop, manufacture or market its products.
-There can be no assurances that Aastrom would be able to obtain such licenses or that such licenses, if available, could be obtained on commercially reasonable terms.
-Furthermore, the failure to either develop a commercially viable alternative or obtain such licenses could result in delays in marketing Aastrom's proposed products or the inability to proceed with the development, manufacture or sale of products requiring such licenses, which could have a material adverse effect on Aastrom's business, financial condition and results of operations.
-If Aastrom is required to defend itself against charges of patent infringement or to protect its proprietary rights against third parties, substantial costs will be incurred regardless of whether Aastrom is successful.
+Our success will also depend in part on our ability to develop commercially viable products without infringing the proprietary rights of others.
+We have not conducted freedom of use patent searches and no assurance can be given that patents do not exist or could not be filed which would have an adverse affect on our ability to market our products or maintain our competitive position with respect to our products.
+If our technology components, devices, designs, products, processes or other subject matter are claimed under other existing United States or foreign patents or are otherwise protected by third party proprietary rights, we may be subject to infringement actions.
+In such event, we may challenge the validity of such patents or other proprietary rights or be required to obtain licenses from such companies in order to develop, manufacture or market our products.
+There can be no assurances that we would be able to obtain such licenses or that such licenses, if available, could be obtained on commercially reasonable terms.
+Furthermore, the failure to either develop a commercially viable alternative or obtain such licenses could result in delays in marketing our proposed products or the inability to proceed with the development, manufacture or sale of products requiring such licenses, which could have a material adverse affect on our business, financial condition and results of operations.
+If we are required to defend ourself against charges of patent infringement or to protect our proprietary rights against third parties, substantial costs will be incurred regardless of whether we are successful.
 Such proceedings are typically protracted with no certainty of success.
-An adverse outcome could subject Aastrom to significant liabilities to third parties and force Aastrom to curtail or cease its development and sale of its products and processes.
+An adverse outcome could subject us to significant liabilities to third parties and force us to curtail or cease our development and sale of our products and processes.